airalab/robonomics-wiki/docs/es/connect-any-ros-compatible-robot-under-robonomics-parachain-control-1.md

 ![flying](../images/drone-demo/flying.jpg "flying")

-That's how any ROS-compatitable robot can be controlled by Robonomics parachain control.
-Proceed to [part 2](/docs/connect-any-ros-compatitable-robot-under-robonomics-parachain-control-2) to learn more
+That's how any ROS-compatible robot can be controlled by Robonomics parachain control.
+Proceed to [part 2](/docs/connect-any-ros-compatible-robot-under-robonomics-parachain-control-2) to learn more